 If the Defendant decides to contest the divorce, the Defendant is required to file 2 types of documents as follows:

-Before the parties trudging into the court trial, which can turn out to be a bitter battle, parties can try to reach an amicable settlement by the following alternatives:
+Before the parties’ trudge into the court trial, which can turn out to be a bitter battle, parties can try to reach an amicable settlement by the following alternatives:

-If such alternatives cannot resolve the divorce case in an amicable manner, the divorce case will be transferred to the court.
+If such alternatives cannot resolve the divorce case in an amicable manner, the divorce case will be transferred to the court for Trial.
 The court will examine whether the marriage has irretrievably broken down.

-However, if the Defendant decides not to contest the divorce, but intends to challenge the ancillary matters, the Defendant should file the Memorandum of Appearance to highlight the ancillary matters he/she intends to challenge.
+However, if the Defendant decides not to contest the divorce, but intends to challenge the ancillary matters, the Defendant should file the Memorandum of Appearance to highlight the ancillary matters he/she intends to challenge without a Defence.

 If the court concludes that the marriage has irretrievably broken down, the court will grant an Interim Judgment, which is an order to dissolve the marriage.
 The court then proceeds to decide the ancillary matters.

 Step 2: Ancillary Matters

 Before the court decides on the ancillary matters, both parties must file the document of Affidavits of Assets and Means.
 The parties shall disclose all assets and liabilities, earnings and expenditure in their affidavits.
 The parties may exchange their affidavits for a maximum of 2 times.
 There may also be discovery proceedings during this time.

 If the total net value of the matrimonial asset(s) is exceeding SGD 5 million, the divorce case will be transferred to the High Court.